Skip to content

 Visitors admiring the view at Allan Bank and Grasmere, Cumbria | © National Trust Images/Stewart Smith

 There is no better companion for a walk than your dog, and the Lake District is the perfect place to explore, on four legs or two.
-Well-behaved dogs on leads are welcome at Allan Bank, inside or out.
+Well-behaved dogs on leads are welcome at in the garden and downstairs in the house at Allan Bank.

 Our pawprint rating system